NCAS-CMS/um-training/practicals/source/solving-problems.rst

    * Which file does the problem occur in?

 In practice, you would need to edit the code branch to fix the problem with the code conflict.
-To proceed in this case, navigate to :guilabel:`fcm_make_um --> sources` and remove the branch called ``vn13.5_training_merge_error`` by clicking on it and then clicking the :guilabel:`-` sign.
+To proceed in this case, navigate to :guilabel:`fcm_make_um --> env --> sources` and remove the branch called ``vn13.5_training_merge_error`` by clicking on it and then clicking the :guilabel:`-` sign.

 :guilabel:`Save` the suite.